-A peanut-butter sandwich makes an easy-to-pack, calorie-dense lunch.
-Serve it with sides such as an apple, cut-up carrots, yogurt and milk to create a meal containing about 600 calories.
+A peanut butter sandwich makes an easy-to-pack, calorie-dense lunch.
+Serve it with sides such as an apple, cut-up carrots, yogurt and milk to create a meal with peanut butter for weight gain.

-For more grown-up meals, make a dipping sauce from peanut butter, soy sauce, brown sugar, rice wine vinegar, garlic and ginger for about 45 calories per tablespoon.
+For more grown-up meals, make a dipping sauce from peanut butter, soy sauce, brown sugar, rice wine vinegar, garlic and ginger.
 Serve it with grilled meats, Asian-style noodles or a stir-fry served with ample brown rice.

-Use peanut butter instead of tahini pureed along with chickpeas, lemon juice and garlic to make a homemade hummus that contains just over 400 calories per cup.
+Use peanut butter instead of tahini pureed along with chickpeas, lemon juice and garlic to make a homemade hummus.
 Eat the hummus with whole-wheat pita or whole grain crackers.

 Peanut butter can also be added to winter squash soups, some salad dressings and North African stews.